The Bridges Conferences, running annually since 1998,

 porphyriana”, the tree of Porphyry elaborated by a thinker in the Antiquity.

-Incredible!
-The same story two thousand years ago… He decided to address some
+story two thousand years ago… He decided to address some

 questions about it to his teacher of informatics.